...

 The Age Factor: Understanding Custody Possibilities

-If you’re a dad asking about the chances of father getting 50/50 custody, know that your child’s age plays a significant role in determining the likelihood of split custody.
+If you’re a dad asking about the chances of a father getting 50/50 custody, know that your child’s age plays a significant role in determining the likelihood of split custody.
 Generally, the opportunity for equal custody diminishes if your child is younger than three years old.
 This is often due to practical considerations such as breastfeeding, where the child’s direct dependency on their mother becomes crucial.
 However, outside of this specific situation, fathers now have better odds of obtaining split custody compared to the past.

 Changing Division of Labor: A Path to Equality